michaelcpuckett/sw-app-router/README.md

 # Service Worker with App Router Starter

 This project demonstrates how to serve dynamic HTML with React inside a service worker, providing functionality similar to Next.js.
-The core functionality is implemented in the `.app-router` directory.

 ## Features